MicrosoftDocs/azure-devops-docs/docs/pipelines/process/conditions.md

 If the built-in conditions don't meet your needs, you can specify *custom conditions*.
 You write conditions as expressions in YAML pipeline definitions.

-The agent evaluates the expression beginning with the innermost function, and works its way out.
+The agent evaluates the expression beginning with the innermost function and proceeding outward.
 The final result is a boolean value that determines whether the task, job, or stage should run or not.
 For a full guide to the syntax, see [Expressions](expressions.md).

 If any of your conditions make it possible for the task to run even after the build is canceled, specify a reasonable value for [cancel timeout](phases.md#timeouts) so that these tasks have enough time to complete after the user cancels a run.

 ### Condition outcomes when a build is canceled

-When you cancel a build, that doesn't mean all its stages, jobs, or steps stop running.
+Canceling a build doesn't mean that all its stages, jobs, or steps stop running.
 Which stages, jobs, or steps stop running depends on the conditions you specified, and at what point of the pipeline's execution you canceled the build.

 If your condition doesn't take into account the state of your stage, job, or step's parent, your stage, job, or step runs whenever the condition evaluates to `true`.
 The stage, job, or step might run even if its parent is canceled.
 If the stage, job, or step's parent is skipped, the stage, job, or step doesn't run.